Extending Beyond Quadratics

 The hopeful tangent point is \((2, 0)\)

-There is a tangent line.
+Here is the tangent line.

 The tangent line does the best job of modeling the curve right at the tangent point.